Love in the Big City (TV series): Music

+Release

 Love in the Big City was scheduled to be released on an OTT platform in the second half of 2024.
 In August 2024, TVING confirmed that the series would premiere on its platform on October 21, 2024.
 On October 8, the series was confirmed to release all eight episode on its premiere date, instead of two episodes a week for four weeks, to capitalize on the drama's strengths as a film that blends various genres.
 It was also made available to stream on Viki.